-Is there a correlation between effective APM and factors like team communication, team size, and team performance?
+Is there a correlation between effective APM and factors like team size & adaptability, team performance, and learning culture?

-In order to assess the relationship between the independent factors and the dependent variable, correlation analyses were conducted.
-The results unequivocally demonstrate a positive association between the project value (dependent variable) and the five independent variables.
-Notably, team capability and management participation exhibited the strongest relationships, followed by team communication, customer involvement, and team size.
+In order to assess the relationship between the dependent factors and independent variable, correlation analyses were conducted.
+The results unequivocally demonstrate a positive association between project delivery (dependent variable) and the five independent variables.
+Notably, learning culture and Management/Customer participation exhibited the strongest relationships, followed by the team performance, Management/Customer participation, and team size and adaptability.

-There exists correlation b/w each variable and dependent variable, as shown by the significance level of p 0.01 for all statistical tests conducted on the variables.
-The abovementioned Tab's correlation coefficient, which is greater than 0.5, shows a strong relationship between team effectiveness and project value.
-The people element, which is acknowledged as one of the crucial factors alongside organization, process, and technical aspects in the literature, is related to variables including team size, communication, and performance.
+There exists correlation b/w every variable and dependent variable, as shown by the significance level of p 0.01 for all statistical tests conducted on the variables.
+The abovementioned Tab's correlation coefficient, which is greater than 0.5, shows a strong relationship between team performance and project delivery/value.
+The people element, which is acknowledged as one of the crucial aspects alongside organization, process, and technical aspects in the literature, is related to variables including team size and adaptability, team performance, and learning culture.